iambpn/proto_to_ts_schema/README.md

 (There are many caveats in this compiler still to be found but here are some known caveats)

 - Ordering of the `message` in proto matters.
 You need to declare proto message first then only you can use it else it will result in error.

+## Features

+- Support for Relative Imports
+- Support for config file
+- Built in CLI